 Lisa is also a second year Masters of Social Work (MSW) student at New York University where she continues to expand on her sexuality education using a clinical approach.
 As part of her MSW requirements, she works at Wiser Sex Therapy Associates as a clinical intern.
 She provides individual, couples and sex therapy.

 Lisa has guest taught human sexuality at several universities including Montclair State, Kean University, and Borough of Manhattan Community College.
-In 2016, Lisa was as a teaching assistant at William Paterson University.
+In 2016, Lisa was a teaching assistant at William Paterson University.

 Lisa attends Widener University’s Center for Human Sexuality Studies where she is a doctoral candidate.
 Her dissertation research focuses on perceptions of "successful" online daters’ who have switched from online to Face-to-Face communication and formed a subsequent long-term romantic relationship.